 - Counsel for the producers of “How the Grinch Stole Christmas – the Musical,” a publicized case, which resulted in the successful attainment of an injunction to allow the show to be staged during a Broadway stagehand strike in New York City.

 - Counsel for the liquidation trustee of a Colombian airline in cross-border insolvency proceedings of an affiliated airline, which resulted in a favorable settlement.

-Martin was named a “Future Star” by Benchmark Litigation (2015), noting that “although Jackson attends to arbitration and litigation that is typically international in nature, on a more local level, he lays claim to a July 2014 victory for ride-sharing startup Lyft in which he reached a deal with New York regulators to allow the service to launch the same day in New York City.”
+- “Under 40 Hot List” (2016) and “Future Star” by Benchmark Litigation (2015; 2020–2023), which noted that “although Jackson attends to arbitration and litigation that is typically international in nature, on a more local level, he lays claim to a July 2014 victory for ride-sharing startup Lyft in which he reached a deal with New York regulators to allow the service to launch the same day in New York City.”

-Martin was selected as one of “The Best LGBT Lawyers Under 40—Class of 2013” by the National LGBT Bar Association.
-This award recognizes 40 legal professionals nationally “under the age of 40 who have distinguished themselves in their field and demonstrated a profound commitment to LGBT equality.”
+- “The Best LGBT Lawyers Under 40–Class of 2013” by the National LGBT Bar Association, an award which recognizes 40 legal professionals • nationally “under the age of 40 who have distinguished themselves in their field and demonstrated a profound commitment to LGBT equality.”

-Martin is a recommended lawyer for International Arbitration in The Legal 500 Latin America (2014).
+- Recommended for International Arbitration by The Legal 500 Latin America (2014).